Vietnam.vn - Nền tảng quảng bá Việt Nam

 RFEF President Luis Rubiales hugs and congratulates many Spanish female players

 "It seems that people have been hurt by this and I have to apologize, there is no other choice.
 This is an unforgettable experience for me.
-I understand that, as president of an important organization like the RFEF, you have to act carefully in public, especially at important ceremonies like the recent one," Mr. Luis Rubiales shared.
+I understand that, as president of an important organization like the RFEF, you have to act carefully in public, especially at important ceremonies like the one just happened," Mr. Luis Rubiales shared.

-RFEF President Luis Rubiales also apologised to those he called "stupid protesters".
-"I also want to apologise to these people, because I understand that if the situation is seen differently from outsiders, they will certainly have their reasons for that," added Luis Rubiales.
+RFEF president Luis Rubiales also apologised to those he called "stupid protesters".
+"I also want to apologise to these people, because I understand that if the situation is seen differently from outsiders, they will certainly have their reasons for that," Mr. Luis Rubiales added.

-The head of Spain's football authority also regretted that his incident "tainted in some way" the day the team celebrated their World Cup victory.
+The head of Spain's football authority also regretted that his actions "tainted in some way" the day the team celebrated winning the World Cup.
 This is Spain's second World Cup, after the men's team won the 2010 World Cup.

 Source link